Meet our Team

 Gibril | Curbside Compost Courier

-I moved to the United States five years ago with my four children and wife as refugees from Burundi, a country in East Africa.
+I moved to the United States eight years ago with my four children and wife as refugees from Burundi, a country in East Africa.

 My family was very happy to have a community garden to grow our food when we arrived here and for Grow Nashua's help to find seedlings such as African eggplant that reminded us of home.